tdjsnelling/dwsps/README.md

 ## Distribution

-Multiple **ps** servers can be peered with one another to create a distributed network.
+Multiple **dwsps** servers can be peered with one another to create a distributed network.
 Once servers are peered, then a message published to one server will also be published to all servers, and delivered to their own subscribed clients respectively.
 Subscribed clients are not replicated between servers, instead held in memory on a per server basis.

 Messages that were forwarded from another server will also contain a `fromPeerServer: true` flag.